 Controls which users have access to the challenge.
 The settings are:

-- Public - anyone member of the community has access to the challenge.
+- Everyone - any member of the community has access to the challenge.

 - Groups + Admins - only specified groups, and admins, have access to challenge.
 If selected a list of available security groups will be displayed.
 Choose one or more groups and click Save.